mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Bitcoin/readme.md

 Each block contains a cryptographic hash of the previous block, a timestamp, and a list of transactions.
 A blockchain is simply a public distributed ledger, and `bitcoin` is a `blockchain`.

-I have also implemented a simple Proof-of-Work (POW) blockchain like bitcoin, you can find it [here](https://github.com/mlibre/blockchain/tree/master/Tutorials/Bitcoin/pow-from-scratch)
+Here is also implemented a simple Proof-of-Work (POW) blockchain like bitcoin, you can find it [here](https://github.com/mlibre/GoodChain)

 ## Table of content